 Then, just connect your device to Wi-Fi, connect it to your charger, and make sure that your device's screen is locked.
 Anytime all three of these criteria are met, your phone will automatically backup to iCloud.

 You can also manually back up to iCloud by making sure you're connected to Wi-Fi, then going to Settings -> iCloud -> Backup -> Back Up Now.

 Now that all of your stuff is saved onto your computer or in iCloud, it's time to restore your old iPhone and clear everything on it.
 But there's one important thing that needs to be done prior to doing that.

-On your old iPhone, go to Settings -> iCloud -> Find My iPhone and toggle off Find My iPhone.
+On your old iPhone, go to Settings, then tap on your name at the top of the page.
+Go to iCloud -> Find My iPhone, then toggle off Find My iPhone.
 If you don't do this, you'll be prompted to turn it off during the restore process.

 Now it's time to restore your iPhone, which will get rid of everything on your device, restoring it to factory-like condition.
 You can do this by either restoring it through iTunes or directly on your iPhone.